+We now turn our attention back to $\cM_2$.
 To find excluded minors for $\cM_2$, we can use the fact that every matroid in $\cM_2$ is dyadic.
 The excluded minors for the class of dyadic matroids include $U_{2,5}$, $F_7$, $\AG(2,3)\del e$, $\Delta(\AG(2,3)\del e)$, $T_8$, and their duals.
 Here $\Delta(\AG(2,3)\del e)$ is obtained from $\AG(2,3)\del e$ by a $\Delta$-$Y$ exchange, while $T_8$ is a self-dual ternary spike with the tip deleted \cite[p.~649]{Oxley}.
 In fact, each of these matroids is an excluded minor for $\cM_2$.
 The proof, which we omit, amounts to finding a $2$-modular representation for each single-element deletion or contraction of each of these matroids.
 Also, since the ternary Reid geometry $R_9$ has $\AG(2,3)\del e$ as a restriction, $R_9$ is not in $\cM_2$.
-There are two other known excluded minors for the class of dyadic matroids, namely $N_1$ and $N_2$ (see \cite[Problem 14.7.11]{Oxley}).
+There are two other known excluded minors for the class of dyadic matroids, namely $N_1$ and $N_2$, and the question of whether this list is complete is a long-standing open problem (see \cite[Problem 14.7.11]{Oxley}).

+\begin{problem} Determine if is the complete list of excluded minors for the class of dyadic matroids. \end{problem}

 The matroid $N_2$ may be an excluded minor for $\cM_2$, but $N_1$ is not, as we shall see shortly.
 To find excluded minors for $\cM_2$ that are dyadic, we use Lemma~\ref{pivot}.

 \begin{proposition} $\U$ is an excluded minor for $\cM_2$. \end{proposition} \begin{proof} Suppose $A$ is a $2$-modular representation of $\U$ with four rows.
 By Lemma~\ref{pivot}, we may assume that $A$ has an $I_4$-submatrix.
 Since $U_{2,4}$ is not regular, this implies that $A$ has a $4 \times 4$ block-diagonal submatrix where the determinant of each nonzero block has absolute value at least two.
 But then the determinant of this submatrix has absolute value at least four, a contradiction, so $\U \notin \cM_2$.
 Each single-element contraction of $\U$ is isomorphic to $U_{1,3} \oplus U_{2,4}$, and it is easy to see that this matroid is in $\cM_2$.
 Since $\U$ is self-dual, this implies that every minor of $\U$ is in $\cM_2$. \end{proof}